greendpd/cardCounting/README.md

 # cardCounting
+8/30, 04:03
+Corrected cardValue function in gameSrvc
+Can no longer keep standing

 8/30, 03:44
 Bet values are added and subtracted correctly
 Need to update game end so that you can't keep standing...